MSCA-IF SEEGROW

 Office: 706

-SEEGROW is interested in governance of small and medium domestic companies in the era of information and communication technology (ICT) and knowledge driven growth.
-It is empirically grounded in Serbia and Bosnia & Herzegovina in order to improve our understanding of economic governance in semiperipheral countries with weak and captured formal institutions.
+SEEGROW engaged with political economy, institutional economics, management, collective action and governance literatures.
+It was interested in economic governance of small and medium enterprises (SMEs) in the era of information and communication technology (ICT) and knowledge driven growth.
+It was empirically grounded in Serbia and Bosnia & Herzegovina with an aim to improve our understanding of this phenomenon in semi-peripheral countries with weak and captured formal institutions, such as those in Southeast Europe (SEE).
+The project’s starting premise was that the rise of ICT has opened up international opportunities for SMEs with industrial skills but little capital.
+This then reduces the negative impact of weak formal governance structures on the countries’ overall innovation and growth.

 Project supervisor: Prof. Mihail Arandarenko